 Founder’s Blog: America Needs Democracy Learning Communities

-This article, a co-authored publication of Learning Life Founder, Paul Lachelier, and Senior Democracy Strategist, Mike Morrow, was published in The Fulcrum (August 24, 2021), and picked up by other news media including Gulf Today (August 25), The Marietta Daily Journal (August 25), Salem News (August 25), and The Post Bulletin (August 27).
+This article is the first in a series helping to envision what a metro regional democracy learning community could look like.
+For the full list of articles, please visit Learning Life’s DMV Democracy Learning Community page.
+The following article, a co-authored publication of Learning Life Founder, Paul Lachelier, and Senior Democracy Strategist, Mike Morrow, was published in The Fulcrum (August 24, 2021), and picked up by other news media including Gulf Today (August 25), The Marietta Daily Journal (August 25), Salem News (August 25), and The Post Bulletin (August 27).

 Cancel culture, immigration reform, Black Lives Matter, congressional gridlock, the Jan.
 6 riot: What do these seemingly disparate national phenomena have in common?
 Democratic dysfunction.
 Yet when many Americans think of democracy, they think less of themselves than of politicians, less of community and lifestyle than of government and elections.
 Our narrow concept needs widening, our democracy needs learning and community.
 There is no better place to start than at the grassroots level by forming democracy learning communities all across America, in urban and rural areas, suburbs and exurbs.